Young black kids growing up in the Bronx who don't even know what the word computer is.

 That is a sad statement, Sean, and that needs to change.

-I'm I'm more than glad that my my kids have both graduated, and and some of the stories I could tell that I refuse to tell um because I don't want to drag them into my business is really shocking.
+And some of the stories I could tell that I refuse to tell because I don't want to drag them into my business is really shocking.

-Uh I'm sure you saw pro Hamas writers vandalizing New York City's World War One memorial.
+I'm sure you saw pro-Hamas writers vandalizing New York City's World War I memorial.

 I mean, pretty unbelievable.

-Yeah, last night a pro Hamas mob beating a Jewish man near the Met Gala that was taking place in in New York City.
+Yeah, last night, a pro-Hamas mob beating a Jewish man near the Met Gallo that was taking place in New York City.

 All these schools are involved in this.